bootchk/nRF5Cmake/readme.md

      cmake -G "Ninja" -DCMAKE_TOOLCHAIN_FILE=/home/bootch/git/nRF5Cmake/toolchain-gnu-arm.cmake ..
      cmake --build . --target Foo

+To get more verbose output, touch a source file and then:

+     cd cmakeBuild
+     ninja -v Foo

 The files in the example are the absolute minimum required for these scripts to produce a null executable.